UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
 Feel free to comment in the existing issue if it is still open and you have new information to share.

-2. **Check if the issue has been fixed** &mdash; if you're not running the latest version of the theme, please check your code against the repo's `master` branch first (`master` will always contain the latest, stable project code).
+2. **Check if the issue has been fixed** &mdash; if you're not running the latest version of the plugin, please check your code against the repo's `master` branch first (`master` will always contain the latest, stable project code).
 If you are running the latest version, make sure the problem isn't already resolved in an upcoming [milestone](https://github.com/UCF/{{My-Project}}/milestones).

 ### Submit a bug report
 If you've followed the steps above and have a valid bug report to submit, you can submit it by [creating a new issue in Github](https://github.com/UCF/{{My-Project}}/issues/new?template=bug_report.md).